 Even if you want to withdraw, it is critical to find ways to stay connected to friends and loved ones.
 Interaction is essential, and if you can’t be with people in person, use FaceTime, Zoom, and other tools to connect.

 Some other suggestions include light therapy (using bright lightboxes), taking vitamin d, or speaking to a mental health professional who can help when you are feeling sad.

 If you are experiencing major depression or having suicidal thoughts speak to a trained medical professional right away.
 Don’t wait to see if there is a seasonal pattern to your feelings.

-Call Rock the Treatment to Brighten the Day of Someone With Cancer
+Brighten the Day of Someone With Cancer

 If someone you know and love is undergoing cancer treatments, the colder, shorter days might be especially difficult for them.
 When the seasons change, especially in fall and winter, they might be more sad than usual.
 Check-in on them to make sure they are doing ok.
 They need you, especially now.

 Do you want to do something special for someone with cancer?
 Do you want to send something that will brighten their day and bring a smile to their face?
-Send a healthy cancer gift basket from Rock the Treatment.
+Send a cancer gift basket from Rock the Treatment.